Interface Fragmentation via Horizontal Vibration: A Pathway to Scalable Monodisperse Emulsification

 \keywords{Suggested keywords}

 Emulsification, a powerful technique for dispersing a liquid in a second immiscible phase, underpins a wide range of practical applications from food processing \cite{McClements2004} and drug delivery systems \cite{Washington1996,Ho2022} to solvent extraction \cite{Ahmad2011}.
 Although the processes used in these applications are different, they typically demand precise control of the emulsion properties.
-For example, droplet size and production rate are key determinants of the mass transfer rate of the solvent to be extracted using emulsion-liquid-membrane technology in wastewater treatment \cite{Kumar2019}.
-However, controlling emulsification at application scale remains a significant technical challenge.
+For example, droplet size, stability, and production rate are key determinants of the mass transfer rate of the solvent to be extracted using emulsion-liquid-membrane (ELM) based separation, a promising technology for wastewater treatment \cite{Kumar2019}.
+However, the inevitable trade-off between enhancing droplet stability (via size reduction or surfactants) and facilitating demulsification at the separation stage, poses a significant challenge to the large-scale industrial application of ELM technology \cite{Ahmad2011,Kumar2019}.

 The fundamental route to droplet formation is through the fragmentation of a liquid interface subject to shear or impact stresses \cite{Villermaux2007,Barrero2007}.
 Primary instabilities give rise to corrugated liquid threads or ligaments, whose breakup in turn determines the drop-size distribution.
-Polydispersity stems principally from the dynamics and fragmentation of these ligaments, including phenomena such as ligament-turbulence interactions, satellite drop ejection, and subsequent coalescence events\textemdash all of which are difficult to control due to their sensitivity to local flow conditions and interfacial instabilities.
+Monodispersity requires precise control over interfacial breakup to suppress uncontrolled local flow instabilities, satellite drop ejection and coalescence.
+This is routinely achieved via controlled shear-induced emulsification under low-inertia flow conditions by bringing into contact immiscible fluid streams in microfluidic geometries such as Y or T-junctions \cite{Link2004,Garstecki2006,Menech2008}, co-flow \cite{Evangelio2016,Anna2016}, or flow-focusing configurations \cite{Anna2003,Shah2008,Fryd2012,Chen2023}.
+Recent studies have explored the ability of ``chip-free” microfluidic systems to produce monodisperse droplets via wetting-induced interfacial instabilities and the coupling of impact-induced encapsulation with the Rayleigh–Plateau instability \cite{Visser2018,Su2025}.
+However, the need for delicate micron-scale channels or nozzles fundamentally restricts scalability, limiting their use in applications.